Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 1

 were 20 about 25 of them. & they were all

-killed or taken prisioners.
+killed or taken prisioner.
 The British officer

-received a bullet ws shot through / shoulder but continued
+received ws shot a bullet through / shoulder but continued

 at his work & was on duty the Turks